 - Students are responsible for alerting DS if they experience difficulties accessing their accommodations.

 - Students are responsible for making arrangements to receive their extra-time accommodation, at least 7 days prior to the exam and must contact DS of any scheduling conflict.

 - If students do not request accommodations at the start of the semester, faculty needs a minimum of one week’s notification to implement accommodations.

 - The University will provide students with documented disabilities access to all services, programs, or activities sponsored by the University.

-- SDS will provide reasonable accommodations to ensure equal access to all academic programs.
+- DS will provide reasonable accommodations to ensure equal access to all academic programs.

-- SDS will provide students with documented disabilities supportive services during their college tenure.
+- DS will provide students with documented disabilities supportive services during their college tenure.

-- As per FERPA (Right to Privacy Laws), SDS staff will only communicate with the student, for privacy protection, unless the student signs a Consent to Release form.
+- As per FERPA (Right to Privacy Laws), DS staff will only communicate with the student, for privacy protection, unless the student signs a Consent to Release form.

-- With the student’s consent, SDS staff will work with any third parties (e.g. Commission for the Blind) to ensure a smooth transition to campus life.
+- With the student’s consent, DS staff will work with any third parties (e.g. Commission for the Blind) to ensure a smooth transition to campus life.